 - Close the Layer options pane.

 The colors chosen for each Tapestry segment are random.
 Your map may differ from the example images.

 Not only has the symbology changed, but now the Tapestry segment is displayed when you point to a ZCTA.
 The Tapestry segments have names such as Boomburbs and Savvy Suburbanites.
 You can look up more information about each segment, including its specific demographic characteristics, on the Tapestry Segmentation help page.

-- Click the Count of Commercial Permits since 2010 layer symbol to turn it back on.
+- Drag the Count of Commercial Permits since 2010 layer below the 2020 Dom Tapestry Segment Name layer.

 Because the Tapestry layer is transparent, the aggregated point symbols are visible for each ZCTA.
 What Tapestry segment is dominant for the area 398 where major growth occurred?

 - Point to the area close to Germantown.

 According to the pop-up, Enterprising Professionals is the dominant Tapestry segment for the ZCTA.
 Enterprising Professionals tend to live in condos, townhomes, or apartments, and the housing in these segments tends to be new, with 25 percent of the housing built after 2000.
 This description may explain why the area saw such a rapid increase in permits for multifamily dwellings in 2011.
 It's possible that other ZCTAs with similar demographic profiles may experience rapid growth in the near future.

 The pop-up displays how many tapestry segments are in the area.
 In this case, there are 42 total segments and out of that, 9 of them are Enterprising Professionals.